dhruvdevu/GenreClassificationDL/index.md

 Computer systems that can process and understand music in this manner hold great value to music producers and consumers alike.
 Companies like Google, Apple, Spotify, Pandora, and dozens of others are all interested in retrieving information from music that would allow them to make better recommendations, and understand what types of music and listeners belong together.
 Historically, this information has been obtained from user and usage data-centric approaches such as [collaborative filtering](https://www.sciencedirect.com/science/article/pii/S0140366413001722).
 We aim, however, to extract this information using audio features and lyrics of songs using deep learning.
 Specifically, we develop a model to classify songs by genre, identify their popularity, and to generate a latent embedding representation for each song, which we use to cluster songs and which can be used as a gauge for song similarity.

+????
+Due to the difficulties in working with usage data and the problems faced with collaborative filtering, we instead decided to focus directly on a task that would allow our model to focus on actual musical features, i.e., attempt to learn a label or representation of a song that would encourage our model to focus on musical features.
+The most natural candidate label for such a task is song genre - genre is very often a proxy for features like chord progressions, rhythm, timbre, and many more. ????

 ## Dataset
 We are using the famous Million Song Dataset (MSD) and its complementary datasets for the project.
 The MSD itself provides a freely-accessible collection of audio features and metadata for a million contemporary popular music tracks.
 The feature analysis and metadata for the million songs are primarily provided by The Echo Nest.
 While the MSD does not provided audio samples it does provide derived audio features which we use.
 Furthermore, it provides various complementary datasets from which we retrieve lyrics, genre tags and usage data.